Marion Zioncheck: Legacy

 Zioncheck is the subject of an unpublished book-length poem by Grant Cogswell, entitled Ode to Congressman Marion Zioncheck.
 The story of Zioncheck, and Cogswell's obsession with him, is detailed in Phil Campbell's 2005 book Zioncheck for President: A True Story of Idealism and Madness in American Politics (Nation Books; ISBN 1-56025-750-4).
-The option to make Campbell's book into a feature film was purchased in 2007 by producer/director Stephen Gyllenhaal.
+The option to make Campbell's book into a feature film was purchased in 2007 by Stephen Gyllenhaal.

-The Ballad of Marion Ziocheck, released by indie musician Left at London on her 2021 album T.I.A.P.F.Y.H., recounts the story of Zioncheck's life.
+The Ballad of Marion Zioncheck, released by indie musician Left at London on her 2021 album T.I.A.P.F.Y.H., recounts the story of Zioncheck's life.